Electro (Marvel Comics): Reception

 During an interview with Newsarama about The Gauntlet and Grim Hunt, Mark Waid claimed that the character of Electro is "one of the smart criminals who was saving what he's been stealing from banks and savings and loans".
 He also described Electro as the "anti-bailout guy".

 A Comics Bulletin review published by Ray Tate of Young Allies #2 described Electro's appearance in that issue as "a punk with a gimmick".
 He also claimed that the character "never harbored a pathological hatred of Spider-Man", and that he instead "developed a healthy loathing for Spidey because the Wall Crawler frequently interfered with his sole goal of larceny".
 Ray believes that Electro "isn't a wanton psychopath", but a "bank robber with electrical powers", and that he is "not nuts" but "a felon".
 These remarks show that Electro's character is received not as being mentally ill, but simply a thieving villain.

-In 2009, Electro was ranked as IGN's 87th Greatest Comic Book Villain of All Time.
+In 2009, Electro was ranked as IGNs 87th Greatest Comic Book Villain of All Time.

 In 2022, Screen Rant ranked Electro 6th in their "10 Most Powerful Silk Villains In Marvel Comics" list.

 Other versions

-House of M

-An alternate universe variant of Electro from Earth-58163 appears in House of M.

-Marvel 1602

-An alternate universe variant of Electro from Earth-311 appears in Marvel 1602.
+Many alternate versions of Electro have appeared throughout the character's publication history.

 Marvel 2099

-An alternate universe variant of Electro appears in Marvel 2099.
-This version is an android who gained sentience after his employers accidentally removed the chips controlling him.
+In Marvel 2099, Electro is an android who gained sentience after his employers accidentally removed the chips controlling him.

 Marvel Noir

-An alternate universe variant of Electro from Earth-90214 appears in Marvel Noir.
-This version wields a sword-like lightning rod and derives his electrokinesis from Tesla coils strapped to his back.

-Marvel Zombies Return

-A zombified alternate universe variant of Electro from Earth-19121 appears in Marvel Zombies Return.

-MC2

-An alternate universe variant of Electro and his daughter Allison Dillon / Aftershock from Earth-982 appear in MC2.

-Old Man Logan

-An alternate universe variant of Electro from Earth-21923 appears in Old Man Logan.
-He accompanies the Enchantress in fighting She-Hulk, Daredevil, and Moon Knight in Manhattan before being killed by the Punisher.

-Spider-Man: Reign

-An alternate universe variant of Electro from Earth-70237 appears in Spider-Man: Reign.
-He is among the villains released by Edward to destroy Spider-Man before being killed after he collides with Hydro-Man and short-circuits.

-Spider-Man: The Manga

-An alternate universe variant of Electro from Earth-70019 appears in Spider-Man: The Manga.
-This version is Shiraishi, a mechanic who falls into debt after he accidentally hits a child with his car, leaving him permanently disabled.
-Desperate for money, Shiraishi takes on a number of odd jobs before being contacted by the boy's father, a professor researching high-voltage emission technology.
-Shiraishi agrees to be a test subject for the professor's experiments, and is given superhuman abilities through electrical implants.